 So I was speaking to my Mum the other day, and we were talking about how we should start trying new dishes that are easy and quick to make.
 And I’m glad that Simply Beef & Lamb launched the Keema Sutra campaign this month, as we got the chance to try the wonderful lamb Keema recipe.

 Simply Beef & Lamb are on a mission to remind the nation about this wonderful dish, how versatile it is, how the lamb mince is affordable and is a great way to switch up boring meals to feed the whole family!

 This recipe that I’m sharing with you today is inspired by one of the recipes from the flip book by the Keema Nans, I cooked it up yesterday and the whole family loved it!
-I also love the fact that you can make so many things with it not just eat it with rice or naan bread, but you can also make Keema pancakes, nachos, lasagna, pies, tacos or toasties.
+I also love the fact that you can make so many things with it not just eat it with rice or naan bread (check out this super easy naan bread recipe!), but you can also make Keema pancakes, nachos, lasagna, pies, tacos or toasties.
 I love the idea as nothing ever goes to waste with this dish.
 If there are any leftovers, there are so many things that you can do with them.
 So today I’ll be making toasties as I don’t have much Keema left and the amount is just perfect for toasties.

 When choosing meat whether it’s beef or lamb, always look out for a quality mark like Red Tractor logo as it means that the meat is farm assured and is of top quality.
 Producers only display this logo when food safety and animal welfare standards are ensured.
 For more information visit www.simplybeefandlamb.co.uk

 I also created a recipe video for my lamb Keema to show you how easy and quick is this recipe to make.
 This is the classic lamb Keema which can be used as a base to turn into many different recipes or enjoyed as it is with a spoon, with white rice on the side or with naan bread.